BlackburnLab/proteogenomics/README.md

 # Genomics analysis pipeline
 The general steps for me are:
-- trim reads
+- trim reads; Quality control of the RNAseq data was done using FastQC and trime galore which used cutadapt as a wrapper was using it trimming of the adapter sequences.
-- STAR alignment to the reference genome
+- STAR aligner was used to align the RNAseq raw files to the reference genome (hg19)
-- mark duplicates
+- mark duplicates; picard software was used to mark duplicate reads and the marked duplicates were removed from the final bam files using picard tool
-- use HaplotypeCaller to generate gvcf
+- use HaplotypeCaller, within the GATK pipeline was used to generate vcf files.
-- CombineGVCFs
-- GenotypeGVCFs on the combined gvcf
-- filter your vcf however you want
+- The VCF files were then filtered and used in the construction of a variant protein sequence database.

+# Variant protein database construction from the vcf files